Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 Unwanted thoughts regarding children

-These intrusive thoughts or mental images are distressing, as you may have unwanted thoughts that could harm a child somehow.
+These thoughts or mental images are distressing, as you may have unwanted thoughts that could harm a child somehow.
 This can include unwanted thoughts that you could cause harm to your child.

 These thoughts can occur in postpartum depression and are part of mental illness instead of reflecting on you as a person.